The Order Desk Glossary: Terms & Phrases Explained

 • Custom Script - The ability to post order data through the rule builder using JSON.

-• Code Replace - A process for changing the item code/SKU for an item when it submits to a fulfillment service within the item itself.
+• Code Replace - A process within the inventory settings for changing the item code/SKU for an item prior to submission for fulfillment.

-• Bundles - A single product made up of multiple individual SKUs.
+• Bundles -A single inventory item made up of multiple individual SKUs.

 • Location - The place an order is being filled and/or where a given SKU is being warehoused.